CyrilGonze/Learning-OCR/README.md

 -create and update a C.V.

--better understand the Data Analyst job
+-understand the Data Analyst job

 -establish contact with teachers/hierarchical superior

-criticism in graphics interpretation
+-have criticism in graphics interpretation

 PROJECT 3: Drive a public health survey.